Welcome to the North Central Kentucky Area Health Education Center

-- Applications are now being accepted for the 2019-2020 HRSA/AHEC Scholars program.
+- Applications are now being accepted for the 2023-2024 HRSA/AHEC Scholars program.
 Follow the green buttons (HRSA/AHEC Scholars Application)on this page and fill out the application.
 Acceptance is limited to 15 students per AHEC, so apply early.
-The program starts September 3, 2019 with orientation (date TBD).
+The program starts September 2023.
+Orientation date TBD.

 - Associate in Applied Science - Emergency Medical Services